KireinaHoro/research-plan/main.typ

 == Current State of Research in the Field #lim[ca 2-3 page]

-We group prior works related to this thesis by topic and cite only the most relevant papers due to space limitation.
+We group prior works related to this thesis by topic and explain our vision on improving the status quo.
+We cite only the most relevant papers due to space limitation.

 === Cache Coherence Interconnects